Sidnioulz/vue-sfcmod/README.md

 - This project targets the whole of SFC files, not just JavaScript
 - `vue-codemod` ships and maintains transform scripts, whereas this project aims to provide a raw codemodding framework rather than pre-built codemods

+This project also takes inspiration from [vue-template-ast-to-template](https://github.com/CommanderXL/vue-template-ast-to-template), a Vue 2 template stringifier. `vue-sfcmod` was rewritten from scratch to target Vue 3 ASTs, however.

 ## Install

 ```bash